openjs-foundation/cross-project-council/NEW_PROJECT_APPLICATION.md

 A rough description of the project in less than 100 words.

+## Reason for Applying

+A short description of the reasons why your project is applying to join the foundation, and your expectations from the foundation.
+Please keep your answer to less than 100 words.

 ## Statement of alignment with OpenJS Foundation charter and mission

 Please refer to [the Cross Project Council's Charter](https://github.com/openjs-foundation/cross-project-council/blob/master/CPC-CHARTER.md).